Vikaspogu/blog/content/blog/sm-jwt/index.md

 EOF
 ```

-Wait for the newly defined policy to take effect
+Wait for the newly defined policy to take effect.

-After the policy takes effect, verify the connection to the httpbin workload succeeds
+After the policy takes effect, verify the connection to the httpbin workload succeeds.

 ```bash
 curl -k  -o /dev/null -w "%{http_code}" -H "Authorization: Bearer $TOKEN" http://$GATEWAY_URL/productpage 200
 ```

-However, you can see the following errors on the page
+However, you can see the following errors on the page.

 - Error fetching product details
 - Error fetching product reviews on the page

-Run the following command to create the details-viewer policy to allow the productpage workload, which issues requests using the `cluster.local/ns/bookinfo/sa/bookinfo-productpage` service account, to access the details workload through GET methods
+Run the following command to create the details-viewer policy to allow the productpage workload, which issues requests using the `cluster.local/ns/bookinfo/sa/bookinfo-productpage` service account, to access the details workload via GET methods.

 ```bash
 oc apply -f - <<EOF